mohanish12/pythonScripts/README.md

 ## PigLatin.py
 PigLatin is a fictitious language.
 To translate a word into Pig Latin, you would take the consonants up until the first vowel, move them to the end, and add "ay" to the end.
 The script contains a function called to_pig_latin which takes as input a single word, and return the Pig Latin version of the word.

+## DeleteList.py
+The script contains a function delete_from_list which has two parameters - a list of string and a list of integers.
+The list of integers represent the indices of the items to delete from the list of strings.
+The function deletes the item from the list of strings and returns the resulting list